 Southwestern extends its congratulations to you.

-The 2022 Grand Marshal will lead the graduation processional line into the stadium and announce graduate names during the distribution of diplomas.
-The Grand Marshal Election Ballot Form will be emailed to graduating students on November 15, 2021 via SurveyMonkey.
-Last day to vote is December 16, 2021.
-Results of the election will be announced via email.
+The 2024 Grand Marshal will lead the graduation processional line into the stadium and announce graduate names during the distribution of diplomas.
+The Grand Marshal Election Ballot Form will be emailed to graduating students in October 2023.
+The last day to vote is November 17, 2023.
+The election results will be announced via email.

 Graduate Admin Day

-Graduate Admin Days will be held on April 11 and April 12 from 3:00 p.m. – 6:00 p.m. on the Basketball Court area.
-Graduates will be able to pick up their cap and gown, invitations, and purchase stoles.
+Graduate Admin Days will be held on April 10 and 11, 2024, from 3:00 p.m. to 6:00 p.m. on the BW 2nd Floor.
+Graduates can pick up their cap and gown, invitations, and purchase stoles.
 Grads will be required to show an ID.

-If you are unable to attend the Graduate Admin Days, a friend or relative may pick up your Commencement items for you.
-Send a written authorization via email to email@example.com prior to distribution dates to make these arrangements.
-The friend or relative must show an ID, and is only permitted in the basketball area.
-Building access is not permitted.
+If you cannot attend the Graduate Admin Days, a friend or relative may pick up your Commencement items for you.
+Send a written authorization via email to firstname.lastname@example.org before distribution dates to make these arrangements.
+The friend or relative must show an ID to retrieve the items.
 You must receive approval from the Administrative Services Office for this request.

-After Graduate Admin Day, commencement items will be available for pick up at the Administrative Services Office (W100) starting Wednesday, April 13.
+After Graduate Admin Day, commencement items will be available for pick up at the Administrative Services Office (W100).
 The office hours are Monday – Thursday, 9:00 a.m. – 6:00 p.m.
-Remote students can make arrangements to pick up on another day with security by sending an email to firstname.lastname@example.org.
 Regalia cannot be mailed and must be picked up on campus.

 Caps and Gowns

-Graduates may order their cap, gown and hood by completing and submitting the online Commencement 2022 Form.
-The form must be submitted by February 4, 2022.
+Southwestern’s traditional regalia includes the black gowns with rounded sleeves marked with three purple velvet bars, academic hood, and a tam.
+Graduates may order their tam, gown, and hood by completing and submitting the online Commencement 2024 Form.
+The form must be submitted by February 2, 2024.
 Disposable measuring tapes are available in the Administrative Services Office in W100.
-Your order will be placed with the Collegiate Cap and Gown Company and will be available for pick-up during the Graduate Admin Day in April.
+Your order will be placed with the Collegiate Cap and Gown Company and will be available for pick-up during Graduate Admin Day in April.

-The cap, gown, and hood are rentals and must be returned to Southwestern immediately after the ceremony.
-Caps, gowns, and hoods will be collected near the Rose Bowl exit at the conclusion of the ceremony.
+The tam, gown, and hood are rentals and must be returned to Southwestern immediately after the ceremony.
+Tams, gowns, and hoods will be collected near the Rose Bowl exit after the ceremony.
 There is no additional cost to the graduate for regalia rental, however, the Collegiate Cap and Gown Company will bill students for the full purchase value ($600) for any items which are not returned.

-Graduates may specify how they would like their name to be announced during diploma distribution and provide phonetic pronunciation.
-Name pronunciations may be submitted on the Commencement 2022 Form, which is due by February 4, 2022.
-Name cards will be distributed at the Graduate Check-in, which the students will hand to the Grand Marshal during diploma distribution.
+Graduates may specify how they would like their name to be announced during degree distribution and provide phonetic pronunciation.
+Name pronunciations may be submitted on the Commencement 2024 Form, which is due by February 2, 2024.
+Name cards will be distributed at the Graduate Check-in, which the students will hand to the Grand Marshal during degree distribution.

-The law school has made arrangements with a professional company to photograph the graduates.
-During the ceremony a photographer will take pictures from the stage of each graduate receiving his/her diploma.
+The law school has arranged with a professional company to photograph the graduates.
+During the ceremony, a photographer will take pictures from the stage of each graduate receiving his/her diploma.
 The photographer will email ordering information directly to graduates approximately five days after the commencement ceremony.
-Complete the Grad Images Photo section on the Commencement 2022 Form by February 4, 2022.
+Complete the Grad Images Photo section on the Commencement 2024 Form by February 2, 2024.
 The form is available on the Commencement portal page.

-Invitations will be provided to each graduate (amount TBD).
+Eight Invitations will be provided to each graduate.
 Commencement invitations will be distributed at the Graduate Admin Day in April.
 Invitations are not personalized and are sent to individuals who will be attending the commencement ceremony.

 Place, Date, and Time

-Commencement will be held at 10:00am on Sunday, May 29, 2022 at the Rose Bowl.
+Commencement will be held on Friday, May 17, 2024, at the Rose Bowl.
 The Rose Bowl is located at 1001 Rose Bowl Dr. in Pasadena.
-The ceremony will begin promptly at 10:00am and conclude by 12:00pm.
+The ceremony will promptly begin at 10:00 a.m. and conclude by 12:00 p.m.

 Arrival Time and Assembly Area

-The graduate entrance is located at Gate A. Graduates must be at check-in area by 8:30am.
+The graduate entrance location will be announced at a later date.
+Graduates must be at check-in area by 8:30 a.m.
 Graduates should arrive robed, and if applicable, wear your stole(s).
 Graduates should hold on to their name pronunciation card that will be given to them at check-in.
 The card will be given to the Grand Marshals during diploma distribution.
 Staff will be available to assist with robing.